● Insights

 What to ask:

-- Which tier of API access are you on?
-(This matters — see question 6.)
+• Which tier of API access are you on?
+(This matters for data privacy.
+See Question 4.)

 3. Where Does Your Data Go?